lucassaid/react-headless-agenda/README.md

 />
 ```

 This is a controlled component.
 The agenda will NOT have an "inner" state in sync with `events` or `startDate`.
 Instead, it will fire an event for you to update your state when needed.
-You'll find more of this in the docs.

 <br>